-- (a) For the avoidance of doubt, this clause 5 is to be read subject to the provisions of clauses 2, 6 and 7 of this contributions policy. - (b) For the purposes of this clause 5: - - (i) the definition of 'new facilities investment test' is that set out in section 6.52 of the Code, but without having regard to subsection 6.52(b)(i) thereof; and - (ii) the definition of 'alternative option test' is that set out in section 6.41 of the Code, but without having regard to subsection 6.41(b)(i) thereof.
+- (a) For the avoidance of doubt, this clause 5 is to be read subject to the provisions of clauses 2 and Error!
+Reference source not found. of this contributions policy. - (b) For the purposes of this clause 5: - - the definition of 'new facilities investment test' is that set out in section 6.52 of the Code, but without having regard to subsection 6.52(b)(i) thereof; and - (ii) the definition of 'alternative option test' is that set out in section 6.41 of the Code, but without having regard to subsection 6.41(b)(i) thereof.

-5.2.
-Calculation of contribution
+5.2 Calculation of Contribution